bionitio-team/bionitio/README.md

 # Overview

 This project provides a template for implementing command line bioinformatics tools in various programming languages, demonstrating best practice using a toy example called `biotool`.
-Many of the principles adopted by biotool are motivated by the paper "[Ten recommendations for creating usable bioinformatics command line software](http://www.gigasciencejournal.com/content/2/1/15)".

 The program reads one or more input FASTA files.
 For each file it computes a variety of statistics, and then prints a summary of the statistics as output.